simonhaenisch/prettier-plugin-organize-imports/readme.md

 Files containing the substring `// organize-imports-ignore` or `// tslint:disable:ordered-imports` are skipped.

+### Debug Logs

+If something doesn't work, you can try to append your command with `DEBUG=true` which will enable this plugin to print some logs.

 ## Changelog

 Version `2.1.0` adds support for Vue.js (`.vue` files).